3 min read

 Instead, the team decided to use the expression of selection markers as a proxy.
 With this strategy, they used a much simpler measurement: cell line fitness in different growth conditions.

-This strategy permitted using a high throughout plate imager to measure gene expression.
+This strategy permitted using a high-throughput plate imager to measure gene expression.
 GenoFAB developed a way to import, process, and store all raw images in a database.
-We also developed a data service to then analyze the data.
+We also developed a data service to analyze the data.
 The application aggregated gene expression data and LIMS data to estimate protein expression levels achieved by each of the 48 plasmids.

 Learn